 In July 2016, we signed the Settlement Agreement whereby Venezuela agreed to pay us the Award (including interest) and purchase our Mining Data.
-Under the terms of the Agreement, Venezuela agreed to pay the Company \$792 million to satisfy the Award and \$240 million for the purchase of the Mining Data for a total of approximately \$1.032 billion to be paid in monthly installments ending on or before June 15, 2019.
-The remaining unpaid amount due from Venezuela pursuant to the Settlement Agreement, which is delinquent, totals approximately \$886 million (including interest of approximately \$108 million).
+Under the terms of the Settlement Agreement, Venezuela agreed to pay the Company \$792 million to satisfy the Award and \$240 million for the purchase of our Mining Data for a total of approximately \$1.032 billion to be paid in monthly installments ending on or before June 15, 2019.
+The remaining unpaid and delinquent amount due from Venezuela pursuant to the Settlement Agreement, as of December 31, 2020, totals approximately \$900 million (including interest of approximately \$122 million).
+Also, the Settlement Agreement contemplates the calculation of interest on unpaid amounts based on the LIBOR benchmark.
+With the announced phase out of the LIBOR by December 2021, we will be required to either agree with Venezuela on a new interest benchmark, if and when engagement with the Venezuelan government is possible, or, alternatively, petition the court responsible for the enforcement of our Award judgement to rule on a new benchmark.